 Students will study key topics including health promotion campaigns, media health edutainment, media advocacy and outreach, and interpersonal health communication.
 Classes are team taught by faculty members from each of the college’s four departments.
 The courses may include visits by guest speakers, such as a content expert from a Netflix series or a nutritionist and researcher studying maternal mortality.

-“TCU students, from a variety of majors, can benefit from the career prospects it provides.
-We may even see students come to us who realize medicine is not their calling, but health communication is their perfect path.”
+“TCU students, from a variety of majors, can benefit from the career prospects it provides,” she said.
+“We may even see students come to us who realize medicine is not their calling, but health communication is their perfect path.”

 “Health is not just ailments.
 It’s learning how to navigate policies and opens students’ eyes to how health is portrayed in the media.
-It’s important as an informed citizen to know about this topic,” Loke says.
+It’s important as an informed citizen to know about this topic,” Loke said.

 For more information, contact Wendy Macias at email@example.com.